Miami Drug Possession Attorney

 Key points to consider regarding Florida drug possession laws:

-- The severity of the charges can vary based on the type and amount of drugs involved
+- Severity of Charges: The severity of the charges can vary based on the type and amount of drugs involved.

-- Possible penalties may include fines, probation, and incarceration
+- Possible Penalties: Possible penalties may include fines, probation, and incarceration.

-- Drug possession charges can have long-lasting effects on your personal and professional life
+- Long-Lasting Effects: Drug possession charges can have long-lasting effects on your personal and professional life.

 Why Choose the Law Office of Armando J. Hernandez, P.A.?